MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/networkcontroller/Set-NetworkControllerMultisiteConfiguration.md

 ```

 ### -Properties

 Specifies a site configuration for Multisite Peering.
-Site configuration comes as a NetworkControllerMultisiteProperties object.
-This object can be defined as new-object Microsoft.Windows.NetworkController.NetworkControllerMultisiteProperties.
-Here are the following properties that can be changed:
+Site configuration comes as a
+NetworkControllerMultisiteProperties object.
+This object can be defined as new-object
-- CertificateSubjectName
-- [[Sites] \<NetworkControllerSite\>]
-    - ResourceID/RESTIPAddress
-    - IsPrimary
-    - State
-    - DeploymentID
-    - APIVersion
-    - ConfigurationState
-    - [[Properties] \<NetworkControllerSiteProperties\>]
-        - RestIPAddress
-        - CertificateSubjectName
-        - EncodedCertificate
+**Microsoft.Windows.NetworkController.NetworkControllerMultisiteProperties**.

 ```yaml
 Type: Microsoft.Windows.NetworkController.NetworkControllerMultisiteProperties